Not factories of tasks. Not offices of email. But living gardens of intelligent agents.

 - How Workspace DNA Works Inside Taskade Genesis — The architecture behind living systems

-Vision & Philosophy:
+Vision and Philosophy:

 - SaaS Has Quietly Evolved Into Living Software — The evolution from tools to ecosystems